chunkingz/linsetmv1-2/README.md

 **Before using the script make sure to read the Help text file written by the musket teams explaining what they did and how to use the script.
 Doesnt take much of your time tho.**

 ========
-First of all, i must say that this is a project for educational purposes that have served to me (and hopefully others) to be more in touch with the world of programming and Wireless.
-It is prohibited under any circumstances the use this tool in foregin Wireless Networks!
+First of all, i must say that this is a project for educational purposes that has served me (and hopefully others) to be more in touch with the world of programming and Wireless networks.
+It is prohibited under any circumstances to use this tool on foregin/unauthorized Wireless Networks!

 How it works